79% of all Australian’s had been sexually harassed at some point in their lives.

 Section 28A (1) of the Sex Discrimination Act (CTH) 1984 (SDA) defines sexual harassment behaviour as:

 (a) a person who makes an unwelcome sexual advance, or an unwelcome request for sexual favours, to the person harassed; or

 (b) engages in other unwelcome conduct of a sexual nature in relation to the person harassed;

 In circumstances in which a reasonable person would have anticipated the possibility that the person harassed would be offended, humiliated or intimidated.

-The SDA makes it unlawful for an employer to sexually harass an employee or an employee to sexually harass a fellow employee.
+Section 28B of the SDA makes it unlawful for an employer to sexually harass an employee or an employee to sexually harass a fellow employee.

 How to report sexual harassment in the workplace